-After inserting the proper LOAD commands, execute the command file and save the results.
+After inserting the proper LOAD commands, execute the command file and save the results (see the Program Development Software User Guide).
 At this time, the desired version of BASIC, the modified CALLP subroutine, and the called subroutines are loaded as an entity so that programs written in BASIC may call the designated subroutines.
 For example, the following program starts the real-time clock and prints a clock value every 300 microseconds.